What is Community Supported Agriculture?

 Seasonal Updates on Our Blog

-Every week, usually by 3:00 p.m. on Wednesdays, we will post a list of what is in the share that afternoon and the following Saturday on our Clagett Farm blog.
+Every week during the season (mid-May to mid-November), usually by 3:00 p.m. on Wednesdays, we will post a list of what is in the share that afternoon and the following Saturday on our Clagett Farm blog.
 Shareholders can sign up to have these posts sent to their e-mail address.
 We also post news from the farm, photos, and recipes.